 Meldreth Primary School recognises that the dual challenge of maintaining contact with vulnerable children not attending school, and the potential for increased referrals as staff members raise concerns about those children now returning to school.
-Therefore, additional capacity has been created through an increase in non-teaching time available for the DSL and deputy.
+Therefore, additional capacity has been created through an increase in non-teaching time available for the DSL (and/or deputies).